pablichjenkov/daily-agenda-view/README.md

 ---

 **3.** This mode is just like number 2 but expand the single slot events to occupy the full row available width.
+This is the default configuration if you don't specify any.

 ```kotlin
 eventsArrangement = EventsArrangement.MixedDirections(eventWidthType = EventWidthType.FixedSizeFillLastEvent)